Income Tax Appellate Tribunal

 The appeals before the Income Tax Appellate Tribunal are generally heard by a division bench- consisting of one judicial member and one accountant member.
 In cases involving assessed income of less than₹15 lakh, however, any one Member, though with a work experience of minimum five years in the Tribunal, can decide the appeals in a single member bench as well.
 Monetary limit for deciding an appeal by a single member Bench of ITAT enhanced from ₹15 lakh to ₹50 lakh in 2016 Union budget of India.
 In case of conflict of opinions by the division benches on the issues involved in an appeal, the appeals are sometimes heard by the special benches consisting of three of more members- at least one of which must be a judicial member and at least one of which must be an accountant member.

 The Indian Income Tax Appellate Tribunal is considered to be a very successful experiment in tribunalization and is often cited to justify more steps in this direction.

+Form 36 for appeal

+Form 36 is to be filed to file an appeal.
+The grounds of appeal, and order of the appeal is also to be attached along with Form 36.

+Time limit for appeal

+The appeal can be filed within 60 days of date of order against which the appeal is to be filed.

+In case 60 days are lapsed, then the appeal may be filed with an application of condonation of delay.
+On such filing the application may be allowed depending on the circumstances of the delay.